eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 https://www.youtube.com/watch?v=VHsUfqqAkWY&t=124s

 #########################################################################################################
-Recommended Settings And Some Solutions For "Run Search"
+Recommended Settings And Some Solutions For "Run Search" and "Create Cleared TXTImages"
 #########################################################################################################

 1) If subtitles has too unstable color, old video with bad quality, with distortions and flickering of image,